Visa Application Channels

 For Standard Visa Process

-- Financial Documents: Bank statements, income tax returns, or proof of assets.
+- • Financial Documents: Bank statements for the last six months, income tax returns, salary slips, or proof of sufficient funds/assets.

-- Travel Itinerary: Detailed travel plans, including flight reservations and accommodation bookings.
+- • Travel Itinerary: Tentative travel plan including proposed travel dates, flight plan (no confirmed tickets required), and accommodation details.

-- Cover Letter: A letter outlining the purpose of your visit and your travel plans.
+- • Cover Letter: A letter clearly outlining the purpose of the visit, duration of stay, travel plan, and intent to return to India.

-- Proof of Ties to India: Documents showing your intention to return, such as employment letters, family details, or property ownership.
+- • Proof of Ties to India: Documents demonstrating strong ties to India, such as employment or leave approval letter, business proof, property documents, or family details.

 For Sponsored Visa Process

-- Sponsor's Invitation Letter: A formal invitation from your Canada sponsor detailing the purpose and duration of your visit.
+• Sponsor’s Invitation Letter: A formal invitation from the sponsor in Canada clearly stating the purpose, duration of stay, and relationship with the applicant.

-- Sponsor's Financial Documents: Evidence of the sponsor's financial capability to support your stay, including recent bank statements or pay slips.
+• Sponsor’s Financial Documents: Proof of the sponsor’s financial ability to support the visit, such as recent bank statements, pay slips, or employment proof.

-- Proof of Relationship: Documents establishing your relationship with the sponsor, such as family photographs, correspondence, or joint documents.
+• Proof of Relationship: Documents establishing the relationship with the sponsor, including family photographs, correspondence, birth or marriage certificates, or other supporting records.

-- Sponsor's Proof of Accommodation: Evidence of accommodation arrangements provided by the sponsor, such as a lease agreement or a statement of accommodation.
+• Sponsor’s Proof of Accommodation: Evidence of accommodation arrangements in Canada, such as a lease agreement, property documents, or a written accommodation statement from the sponsor.